You Have 3 Options, Which One Is Best?

 - Fast: Unlike other Direct Routing options, which can take up to seven days to install, Callroute can be integrated in a matter of minutes.
 By integrating the Direct Routing & PSTN breakout into one solution, our integration process can be auto-configured so you can call from Teams in a few clicks.

 - Affordable: Our prices start at £7.50 per-channel/per-month.
 We charge per-channel so your business only pays for the capacity it needs rather than for every user.
 Multiple users can be allocated per channel based on business demand, but if you want a separate channel for each user, it’s still cheaper than Microsoft and most per-user provides on the market.
-The fact that we charge per-channel (rather than the market norm of per-user pricing) enables you to even further reduce costs while making PSTN calling available to all users.
 Per-channel pricing also improves your ability to plan and control costs, delivering budget security and stability.

 - Flexible: With Callroute, we become your PSTN carrier.
 That means we can guarantee your ability to keep your handsets, phone numbers and more.
 We have over 10 million global phone numbers available, so you can purchase the right numbers affordably.